zhongzc/Digital/README.md

 ## How do I get set up? ##

-If you want to build Digital from the source code:
+If you want to build Digiblock from the source code:

 * At first clone the repository.
 * A JDK (at least JDK 8) is required (either the Oracle JDK or OpenJDK)
 * maven is used as build system, so the easiest way is to install [maven](https://maven.apache.org/).
-* After that you can simply run `mvn install` to build Digital.
+* After that you can simply run `mvn install` to build Digiblock.
 * Run `mvn site` to create a findbugs and a JaCoCo code coverage report.
 * Most IDEs (Eclipse, NetBeans, IntelliJ) are able to import the `pom.xml` to create a project.